SGSSGene/seqan3_tools/README.md

     - converts fastq file to fasta file
   - st_dna5todna4
     - converts fasta with dna5 alphabet to dna4 alphabet
-  - st_dumpfasta
-    - dumps a fasta file into a text file with delimiter inbetween and at the end
   - st_index_build
     - build a 2FM-Index/Bidirectional FMIndex
   - st_index_search